Genocide: Victims

+Victims of genocide are targeted not as individuals, but because they comprise members of a national, ethnic, racial, or religious group marked for destruction.
+They are often portrayed by perpetrators as an existential threat to the nation—scapegoated as fifth columnists, "criminals," or "enemies."
+Patterns of violence commonly include the selective killing of adult men to eliminate resistance, alongside wide-ranging non-lethal abuses against women and children such as sexual violence, enslavement, and the forcible transfer of children.
+Many victims also suffer indirect forms of destruction—forced displacement, starvation, deprivation of basic needs, and the razing or theft of homes—along with attacks on culture, identity, language, and heritage.
+Survivors frequently face lasting trauma, displacement, and the added burden of denial and impunity after the violence ends, even as they seek recognition, justice, and repair.
+If the victim group of genocide engages in armed resistance, it may be differentially treated by international observers.
+Protracted armed resistance by the intended victims is characteristic of many genocides, often used by perpetrators and others to either justify the genocidal actions or challenge the charge of genocide.

 Perpetrators

 Wounded Knee Massacre perpetrators burying the dead.
 Several of them received medals for heroism.

-Genocides are usually driven by states and their agents, such as elites, political parties, bureaucracies, armed forces, and paramilitaries.
-Civilians are often the leading agents when the genocide takes places in remote frontier areas.
-A common strategy is for state-sponsored atrocities to be carried out in secrecy by paramilitary groups, offering the benefit of plausible deniability while widening complicity in the atrocities.
-The leaders who organize genocide usually believe that their actions were justified and regret nothing.
+Genocides are usually driven by states via their agents, such as elites, political parties, bureaucracies, armed forces, and paramilitaries.
+Existing research blames elites for the decision to commit genocide and state structure for the ability to carry it out, including bureaucratic diffusion of responsibility.
+Organizers of genocide usually believe that their actions were justified and regret nothing.
+The military is often the leading perpetrator, as soldiers are already armed, trained to use deadly force, and required to obey orders.
+Another common strategy is for state-sponsored atrocities to be carried out in secrecy by paramilitary groups, offering the benefit of plausible deniability while widening complicity in the atrocities.
+Civilians may be the leading agents when the genocide takes place in remote frontier areas.
+The role of society in genocide is not well understood.

-How ordinary people can become involved in extraordinary violence under circumstances of acute conflict is poorly understood.
+How ordinary people can become involved in extraordinary violence under circumstances of acute conflict remains poorly understood.
 The foot soldiers of genocide (as opposed to its organizers) are not demographically or psychologically aberrant.
 People who commit crimes during genocide are rarely true believers in the ideology behind genocide, although they are affected by it to some extent alongside other factors such as obedience, diffusion of responsibility, and conformity.
-Other evidence suggests that ideological propaganda is not effective in inducing people to commit genocide and that for some perpetrators, the dehumanization of victims, and adoption of nationalist or other ideologies that justify the violence occurs after they begin to perpetrate atrocities often coinciding with escalation.
+Other evidence suggests that ideological propaganda is not effective in inducing people to commit genocide and that, for some perpetrators, the dehumanization of victims and adoption of nationalist or other ideologies that justify the violence occurs after they begin to perpetrate atrocities, often coinciding with escalation.
 Although genocide perpetrators have often been assumed to be male, the role of women in perpetrating genocide—although they were historically excluded from leadership—has also been explored.
-People's behavior changes under the course of events, and someone might choose to kill one genocide victim while saving another.
-Anthropologist Richard Rechtman writes that in circumstances where atrocities such as genocides are perpetrated, many people refuse to become perpetrators.
+People's behavior changes over the course of events, and someone might choose to kill one genocide victim while saving another.